 This is why I’m not concerned with the rise of advanced machine translation and the game of productivity big translation companies are playing.
 There is an emotional aspect in the job, subtle but critical to success, that simply cannot be covered by an AI.

 Use the right font!

-I’m joking, but not really.
+I’m joking, but only halfway.
 Visual presentation is important.
-You can have perfectly localized texts and still ruin them by using an outdated font and careless line breaks.
+You can have perfectly localized texts and still prevent them ruin their potential value by using an outdated font, too small or too big with careless line breaks.
 You can at least have your localization provider to handle the line breaks.

 There are some fonts for each language, typically used on limited occasions.
 (There are a couple of them in Korean; it’s fine if you’re using them for academic publishing but would look out of place and cheap on a web page, for instance.)

 And please, use a font that doesn’t make your texts look pixelated on screen.
-It happens more than you might think.
+It's more common than you might think.

 There are ways you can ensure quality and value out of your localization efforts you invest in precious resources.
 Remember that it’s a delicate process that requires organization and expertise.
 You will work with professionals, let them help you the best they can.
 Encourage communication by listening to them and respecting what they do.
 Be honest about your concerns and give them at least enough time if you can’t (or unwilling to) pay extra.
 When you do that, their response will also give a good measurement of the potential for collaboration.